KustoszApp/docs/source/installation/containers.md

 There are few environmental variables recognized by container image entry point script, listed below.

 None of them is set by default.

-Setting variable to any non-empty value will cause effect described below variable name.
+Most variables act as flags - script only checks if they have been set, ignoring their value.
+In these cases, setting variable to any non-empty value will cause effect described below variable name.
 Note that this includes values often considered "falsy", such as number 0, string "false", or string "off".
 Set variable if you want effect described below, omit it completely to retain default behavior.

 See [](#changing-kustosz-configuration) section above for quick overview of passing environment variables to containers.

+### `KUSTOSZ_USERNAME`

+Username that you will use to log in to Kustosz in your browser.
+If user doesn't exist, it will be created automatically.
+Password will be set to value of `KUSTOSZ_PASSWORD`, which must also be set.

+If omitted, default value of `admin` will be assumed, unless `KUSTOSZ_SKIP_PASSWORD_GENERATION` is also set.

+When running multiple containers through docker-compose or podman pods, this variable should be set **only** in `kustosz_api` container.

+### `KUSTOSZ_PASSWORD`

+Password that you will use to log in to Kustosz in your browser.

+If omitted, random password will be generated, unless `KUSTOSZ_SKIP_PASSWORD_GENERATION` is also set.
+Password value will be displayed in container log.

+When running multiple containers through docker-compose or podman pods, this variable should be set **only** in `kustosz_api` container.

+### `KUSTOSZ_SKIP_PASSWORD_GENERATION`

+By default, container entrypoint will generate random password for `admin` user and print it in log.
+This password is only used if `admin` user doesn't already exist.
+Since this is very fast operation, it is generally safe to run it every time the container starts.
+However, you might want to set this variable to prevent misleading log from appearing.

+If `KUSTOSZ_USERNAME` and `KUSTOSZ_PASSWORD` are set, they will be used instead and password will not be generated or displayed in log.

+If you set this variable and **don't** set `KUSTOSZ_USERNAME` and `KUSTOSZ_PASSWORD`, no user will be created.
+If this is your first time starting Kustosz, you won't be able to log in until you create new user manually.

+### `KUSTOSZ_IMPORT_CHANNELS_DIR`

+Most feed readers have an option to export list of subscribed channels into OPML file.
+If you have such file, you can import it in Kustosz when starting container with help of this variable.

+This variable should point to directory where OPML files are.
+All files in that directory are assumed to be OPML files.
+File extension doesn't matter.

+Importing feeds is generally done only once, but Kustosz ignores feeds that were added previously, so it's safe to always specify this variable.
+However, this will add some time to container startup.

+When specifying this variable, you most likely also want to mount host directory with OPML file into container.

+When running multiple containers through docker-compose or podman pods, this variable should be set **only** in `kustosz_api` container.

 ### `KUSTOSZ_SKIP_MIGRATE`